 In rare cases, negative impact of hormonal therapy can cause ovarian hyperstimulation syndrome and ovarian torsion.

 Can egg sharing check the fertility of egg donor?

 During these screening tests, egg donor can well aware about her reproductive health as well as ability to produce viable eggs, which can turns to embryo after fertilization with high quality sperm.

 For example, women who have a frequent smoking habit, or intake more than 200 milligrams of caffeine products per day can reduce the chance of getting pregnant.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).